ngehlert/ngx-rerender/README.md

 ````
 Every time the `rerender` method is called the component that has the directive attached to it will be rerendered.

+Keep in mind changing entries inside an array will not trigger an Angular change detection.
+If you use an array as trigger binding,
+you need to copy the array in order to get a new reference.

 ### With component
-If you prefer using a component in your template you can also do this.
+If you prefer using a component in your template you can do the following approach.
 The TypeScript part can stay exactly the same.
 However, if you like you can use a boolean flag and a two-way binding and the component will always change the value back to false.
-This way you don't need to have a number but you can use a boolean value
+This way you don't need to have a number as trigger, but you can use a boolean value
 ```typescript
 class MyComponent {
   public trigger: boolean = false;